-It stays warm enough here in Mississippi that we sometimes get the chance to have a second crop of tomatoes and other vegetables.
-For those of us who love home-grown tomatoes, it is definitely worth replanting to try and get a second round.
-At this time of year, it’s impossible to find any tomato plants in our local stores.
-So in lieu of purchasing plants, I decided to root some suckers for the new plants.
+At this time of year, it’s nearly impossible to find any tomato plants in our local stores.
+So in lieu of purchasing plants, I decided to root some tomato plant suckers for the new tomato plants.

 How To Root Tomato Plants from Cuttings

-It’s actually pretty easy to do.
-Tomato plants will root fairly easily from the stem.
-If you’ve ever seen a plant that has toppled over, you might have noticed roots starting to form at the places where it touched the soil.
+It’s actually pretty easy to root tomato clippings in water.
+Tomato plants will grow new roots from the stem easily.
+If you’ve ever seen a plant that has toppled over, you might have noticed roots starting to grow at the places where the stem of the tomato plant touched the soil.

 Making Tomato Cuttings